maniospas/Blombly/docs/basics/builtins.md

 Deferring sets code to run later. *The deferred code is always executed*, even if errors occur in the interim.
 Normally, defer occurs just before return statements, including returning from `new` scopes that create structs.
-It is also applied upon entering and exiting `try` blocks.
+It is also applied upon entering and exiting `do` blocks.
 In advanced settings, you can clear resources, remove cyclic struct references, or completely clear struct contents.
 Here is a usage example, where we ignore the brackets of the deferred code block for simplicity.